Enterprise-CMCS/cmcs-eregulations/solution/embedding-generator/README.md

 # Response structure

 When the function completes, it will attempt to send a JSON PATCH request to the URL specified in `upload_url`.
-The request will be sent whether the extractor succeeds or fails.
+The request will be sent whether the generator succeeds or fails.
 The contents will look like this:

 ```jsonc
 {